Beta function: Software implementation

 This result follows from the properties listed above.

 The incomplete beta function cannot be directly computed using such relations and other methods must be used.
 In GNU Octave, it is computed using a continued fraction expansion.

 The incomplete beta function has existing implementation in common languages.
-For instance, betainc (incomplete beta function) in MATLAB and GNU Octave, pbeta (probability of beta distribution) in R, or special.betainc in SciPy compute the regularized incomplete beta function—which is, in fact, the cumulative beta distribution—and so, to get the actual incomplete beta function, one must multiply the result of betainc by the result returned by the corresponding beta function.
+For instance, betainc (incomplete beta function) in MATLAB and GNU Octave, pbeta (probability of beta distribution) in R and betainc in SymPy.
+In SciPy, special.betainc computes the regularized incomplete beta function—which is, in fact, the cumulative beta distribution.
+To get the actual incomplete beta function, one can multiply the result of special.betainc by the result returned by the corresponding beta function.
 In Mathematica, Beta[x, a, b] and BetaRegularized[x, a, b] give $\Beta(x;\,a,b)$ and $I_x(a,b)$, respectively.